 - Age is another risk factor for bladder cancer.
 Eighty percent of bladder cancer cases occur in individuals 60 and older.
 Older men have a 2-3 times higher risk than women.

 - Working with toxic chemicals regularly also increases the risk for bladder cancer.

 Painless blood in the urine is the most common sign of bladder cancer; however, blood in the urine can also indicate other conditions such as a urinary tract infection, kidney stones, or prostate problems.

 If your doctor cannot prove that another condition is causing blood your the urine, he or she will perform tests to confirm or rule out bladder cancer.
 These tests commonly include a study of your urine to look for cancer cells, a CT scan of the abdomen and pelvis, and a cystoscopy or an examination of the bladder with a lighted scope passed through the urethra into the bladder.

 Treatment for bladder cancer depends on its stage and grade.
-Options include:
+Treatment options may include a combination of:

 - Transurethral Resection of Bladder Tumor (TURBT): A minimally-invasive procedure in which the tumor and other areas of concern are burned away with a special tool that is inserted through the urethra.
 This procedure may be used to help diagnose bladder cancer or treat it depending on the stage.

 Review the TURBT post-operative patient instructions.

 - Immunotherapy: Biological therapy drugs are inserted into your bladder through a catheter and held there for a period of time before being excreted.
 These therapies strengthen your immune system so your body can fight cancer cells.
 Immunotherapy is often used after a TURBT to prevent recurrences of bladder cancer.

 - Chemotherapy: Drugs used to kill cancer cells are given through an IV or inserted directly into the bladder.
 Chemotherapy may be used after surgery or before surgery to shrink the tumor enough to allow for a less invasive surgery.